Exactification of Stirling's Approximation for the Logarithm of the Gamma Function: Stirling's Approximation

 The remaining terms in Eqs.\ (\ref{thirtytwo}) and (\ref{thirtysix}) are only non-zero when $z$ is no longer situated in the primary Stokes sector given by $|\theta| < \pi/2$.
 For $\pi/2 <\theta <3 \pi/2$ or $M=1$, the term with $\lfloor M/2 \rfloor$ in Eq.\ (\ref{thirtytwo}) vanishes, while the final term does not.
 A similar situation occurs for $-3\pi/2 < \theta <-\pi/2$ and Eq.\ (\ref{thirtysix}).
 In the vicinity of the Stokes lines, i.e.\ near the positive or negative imaginary axes, either term is exponentially subdominant for large values of $|z|$, but becomes more significant as $\theta$ moves away from the Stokes lines.
 This is consistent with Rule BA on p.\ 7 of Ref.\ \cite{din73}, which states that relative to its associate (the Stokes discontinuity term), an asymptotic series ($S(z)$) is dominant where its late terms are of uniform sign, the condition we used to determine the Stokes lines in the first place.
-However, provided $\theta$ is less than $\pm \pi$ ($\theta \!=\! \pm \pi$ are known as an anti-Stokes lines), the second term remains small when compared with the truncated term as long as $|z|$ is large.
+However, provided $\theta$ is less than $\pi$ and greater than $-\pi$ ($\theta \!=\! \pm \pi$ are known as an anti-Stokes lines), the second term remains small when compared with the truncated term as long as $|z|$ is large.
 This will become more apparent when we carry out a numerical study later.
 This means that the Stokes discontinuity term can be neglected for $|\theta |< \pi$, which is why the tilde has been introduced as in ``Eq."\ (\ref{two}).

 The results presented above are not valid if we wish to determine the regularized value of $S_{2,-1}(N,z^{\beta})$ at a Stokes line or ray.
 In this case we require the regularized value of a generalized Type I terminant or $S^I_{p,q}(N,z^{\beta})$ at the Stokes lines.
-There are two forms that appear in Ref.\ \cite{kow09}, namely Equivalences\ (10.22) and (10.38).
+There are two forms appearing in Ref.\ \cite{kow09}, namely Equivalences\ (10.22) and (10.38).
+They are also discussed in Ref.\ \cite{kow14b}.
 However, since they are complex conjugates of one another, they can be combined into one statement, which can be expressed as

 where $P$ denotes that the Cauchy principal value must be evaluated so that we avoid the pole at $t \!=\! |z|^{-\beta}$.
 The upper-signed version in the above equivalence corresponds to $\theta \!=\! -(2M+1) \pi/\beta$, while the lower-signed version corresponds to $\theta \!=\!
 (2M+1)\pi/\beta$.
 The regularized value of $S_{2,-1}(N,1/(2n\pi z)^2)$ at the Stokes lines of $\theta$ or ${\rm arg}\, z \!=\! \pm (M+1/2) \pi$ follows by introducing the values for $\beta$, $p$ and $q$ into the above result.
 Then we find that